reactive-firewall/multicast/README.md

 ### Listening for Multicast Messages

-* Depending on what needs to be done with received data each case will be a bit different.
+* Depending on what needs to be done with received data, each case will be a bit different.

 ```python3
 # setup console logging as example